- University Examinations

 All University examinations (First Schedule)

 Papers that use objective items (eg: multiple-choice questions), including CAA tests, will not be made available as specified above unless this is specifically requested by the School.
-Schools shall keep copies of the questions for record purposes; all other unused copies shall be destroyed.
+Faculties shall keep copies of the questions for record purposes; all other unused copies shall be destroyed.

 Deans are responsible for ensuring that the law relating to copyright is complied with in the production of examination papers and associated material.